 You are here

-3 Days Playing in President Obama's Backyard
+3 Days Experiencing Former President Obama's Washington, DC

 Day 1: The White House & the Neighborhood

 Start your day where any Presidential tour should: at the White House.
-Pose for a photo op, stop by the White House Visitor Center and then grab breakfast at the nearby White House FRESHFARM Market (Thursdays 11 a.m.-2 p.m. from April 7 to Nov.
-17; 810 Vermont Ave.
+Pose for a photo op, stop by the White House Visitor Center and then grab breakfast at the nearby White House FRESHFARM Market (Thursdays 11 a.m.-2 p.m. from April to November; 810 Vermont Ave.
 NW).
-With healthy fruits and fresh-baked breads on the menu, the First Lady would surely approve.
+With healthy fruits and fresh-baked breads on the menu, the former First Lady would surely approve.
 Next, head to the Newseum, a 250,000-square-foot museum dedicated to the history of news.
 Make sure to stop by First Dogs: American Presidents and Their Pets.
 Sasha and Malia (and their parents) have visited the exhibit, which features their dog Bo.

 For lunch, try out The Source by Wolfgang Puck, located next to the Newseum.
-The First Lady celebrated her birthday there.
+The former First Lady celebrated her birthday there.
 For something a little more low-key, try the burgers at Good Stuff Eatery, where Michelle has also been known to dine (and has a healthy turkey burger named in her honor).
 Next, stop at the National Portrait Gallery, where Shepard Fairey's famous Obama print is on display, as well as portraits of all America's presidents.
-Then walk to The Presidents Gallery by Madame Tussauds Washington, DC, to take a picture with lifelike wax figures of the First Couple.
+Then walk to The Presidents Gallery by Madame Tussauds Washington, DC, to take a picture with lifelike wax figures of the former First Couple.

 Day 2: Art, History & Culture